Multimodal LLMs Can Reason about Aesthetics in Zero-Shot: Analysis and Discussion

-Leveraging the fine-grained annotations provided in \textbf{MM-StyleBench}, we conduct a comprehensive comparison of various prompting methods.
-For instance, in Fig.~\ref{fig:radar} , we visualize the alignment performance on different content complexity and style prompt categories.
+The semantic label in \textbf{FineArtBench} enables fine-grained understanding of MLLM's performance.
+For instance, in Fig.~\ref{fig:radar} , we visualize the alignment performance on different content image complexity and style prompt categories.
+The proposed ArtCoT outperforms both base and zero-shot CoT prompting in all examined sub-classes, demonstrating its versatility.

-The proposed ArtCoT outperforms both base and zero-shot CoT prompting in all situations.
-The most notable improvements are observed in stylization tasks that involve concrete instructions.
-This is evidenced by the significant improvement of ``long prompt'' and prompt specifying particular ``art movement''.
-We postulate that long and specific instructions set a more concrete objective for both stylization and evaluation.
-This facilitates the MLLM to more objectively describe the expected visual features in target style and link with multidisciplinary background information.
-Consequently, the MLLM is less likely to hallucinate.
+The performance gap is most pronounced on tasks with concrete style instructions, such as those involving ``long prompt'' and prompts specifying particular ``art movement''.
+We posit that such specific instruction sets a more concrete objective for both the art creation and evaluation~\cite{bai2024hallucination}.
+Compared with obscure instructions, this specificity facilitates the MLLM to more objectively perform the two-hop reasoning, resulting in reduced hallucination and improved human alignment~\cite{huang2025survey,wei2022chain,guo2025deepseek,bai2024hallucination}.

-\subsection{Ablations.}
+\subsection{Ablations}

-\textbf{Components of ArtCoT.} We ablate the key components of ArtCoT, specifically the content/style analyzer and the art critic phase, and report the results in Tab.~\ref{tab:ablate_module}.
+\textbf{Components of ArtCoT.} We ablate the key components of ArtCoT, specifically the CS analyzer and the art critic, and report the results in Tab.~\ref{tab:ablate_module}.
 The complete ArtCoT prompt achieves the highest aesthetic alignment.
-Particularly, removing the art critic phase induces the most significant decline in performance, underscoring its critical role.
-This can also be evidenced by the output length of art critic as in Appendix.~\ref{supp:conversation}.
+Particularly, removing the art critic phase induces the most significant decline, underscoring its critical role.
+This provides further evidence that reasoning is the key bottleneck.

-\textbf{Input to MLLM.} We study how different input modalities and image resolutions impact aesthetic alignment and report the result in Tab.~\ref{tab:ablate_input}.
-We set the resolution to be $1/2$ of the original resolution by default due to a balance in performance and the number of tokens.
-For input modalities, providing style information is important in per-method alignment, while including the reference image affects per-instance alignment most.
-For either setting, providing the MLLMs with all input modalities achieves the best alignment, meaning that both content and style information would be necessary in evaluating the artistic style transfer.
+\textbf{Input to MLLM.} We ablate input modalities and image resolutions, with results reported in Tab.~\ref{tab:ablate_input}.
+The full resolution achieves the best result.
+This is because artwork details, such as strokes, are important aesthetic factors.
+For input modalities, providing style information is important in per-artist alignment, while including the reference image affects per-instance alignment the most.
+For either setting, providing all input modalities achieves the best alignment, meaning that task-constrained 2AFC aids objective aesthetic reasoning and judgment to better align with human value.